ibm-cloud-docs/openwhisk/openwhisk_mobile_sdk.md

 ```
 {: codeblock}

-In the previous example, you are firing a Trigger that is called `locationChanged`.
+In the previous example, you are firing a trigger that is called `locationChanged`.

-## Use Actions that return a result
+## Use actions that return a result

 If the action returns a result, set hasResult to true in the invokeAction call.
-The result of the Action is returned in the reply dictionary, for example:
+The result of the action is returned in the reply dictionary, for example:

 ```swift
 do {